JohanPetersson/episerver-taxonomy/README.md

 The only thing that's needed is to inherit from `TaxonomyData`.
 You can define different types of taxonomy items, e.g. `CategoryData`, `CountryData` and add more properties to the content types.

-Then you can add a properties to content types so editors can select taxonomy items.
+Then you can add properties to content types so editors can select taxonomy items.
 Since `TaxonomyData` is an implementation of `IContent` you can use any property that accepts `ContentReference`.
 This Add-on has a convenient way to define a `ContentReference` property by marking it with the `[Taxonomy]` attribute:

     [Taxonomy]
     [Display(Name = "News category")]
     public virtual ContentReference NewsCategory { get; set; }

-Now the property is limitied to only accepts `TaxonomyData` and the select dialog is scoped to the taxonomy root.
+Now the property is limitied to only accept `TaxonomyData` and the select dialog is scoped to the taxonomy root.
 You can also use `ContentArea` in conjuction with `AllowedTypes(typeof(TaxonomyData))` to create a property for "tagging".

 To render the category in a view you can use the built-in functionality:

     @Html.PropertyFor(x => x.CurrentPage.NewsCategory)

-This will output an anchor link `<a href="/taxonomy/categories/the-category">The category</a>`.
-This is probably not what we want to render, because the category might be used on different kinds of content types.
-What we want is a link that points to different kinds of "archives" depending on where it's used.
+This will output an anchor link like `<a href="/taxonomy/categories/the-category">The category</a>`.
+This is probably not what we want to render, because the category might be used on different content types.
+What we want is a link that points to different "archives" depending on where it's used.
 That's why this Add-on also includes a partial router.
-You can define multiple routers for different kinds of content types, but at least one is needed:
+You can define multiple routers for different content types, but at least one is needed:

     using System.Web.Routing;
     using Dodavinkeln.Taxonomy.Core;